-If you’re taking children on your trip to Bahrain, the Al-Areen Wildlife Park is well worth visiting.
-An expansive park, it gives families the chance to explore at their leisure and see some of Bahrain’s indigenous species in the wild.
-Originally, it was created to house rare Arabian animals, such as the Oryx, Adax and Reem Gazelle – all of which still live there.
+If you are taking children on your trip to Bahrain, the Al-Areen Wildlife Park is an ideal venue.
+It gives families the chance to see some of Bahrain’s indigenous species in their natural habitat.
+Originally, it was created to house rare Arabian animals, such as the oryx, adax and reem gazelle, all of which still call Al-Areen home.

-However, if you’d rather soak up some culture, take a trip to the Bahrain National Museum, a waterfront building where the waves come up to the windows!
-Here, you’ll find fascinating and informative displays on the country and its history, including artefacts from the Dilmun people.
-After that, you might consider following it up with a visit to the A’Ali Burial Grounds.
-These are very much an attraction in their own right, but a trip to the National Museum beforehand will help you appreciate their significance.
+If culture is your preference, take a trip to the Bahrain National Museum, a waterfront building where waves leap up to caress the windows.
+Here, you can soak up the country’s history, and examine artefacts from the Dilmun people.
+After that, consider a visit to the A’Ali Burial Grounds.
+The National Museum will prepare you in appreciating their significance.

-For many visitors, a trip to Bahrain simply wouldn’t be complete without a visit to the Al-Fatih Mosque.
+Be sure to make time for a visit to Al-Fateh Grand Mosque.
 Capable of holding over 7,000 worshippers, it is built on reclaimed land and serves as a perfect way to further your understanding of Islam.